apidaysnz/apidaysnz/_posts/2015-09-18-nick-macdonald.md

 ---

 ## The Hypermedia API Pivot

-Cemplicity is a young and fast growing company.
-Within our first year we have outgrown our existing technology platform.
+Cemplicity is a young and fast growing company specialising in patient experience management.

+Although relatively new, parts of our software platform were inherited from another company in our group;  a blessing for speed to market but a problem with complexity and tightly bound strategies of yesteryear.
-In this talk I will outline how we have used an internal Hypermedia API to begin refactoring the company and provide a foundation for scaling internationally.
+In this talk I will outline our journey from the code straight jacket, through a Hypermedia API pivot, which ultimately has provided us with a simplified backbone to evolve internally and across boundaries.

+Bio:

+Nick is the Founder of Cemplicity.
+He speaks reasonably good English and has been working around software for 20 years.”